TYPO3-Documentation/t3docs-screenshots/README.rst

    ddev make-screenshots -s Styleguide -a first-page

-Screenshots Manager
+Screenshots manager
 ===================

 To manage the created screenshots the TYPO3 instance backend provides a module "Screenshots" which can be found in the module menu at Admin Tools > Screenshots.
-It provides three functions: Starting the Screenshots Runner, comparing actual and original screenshots and copying screenshots from the actual path to the original path.
+It provides three functions: Starting the screenshots runner, comparing actual and original screenshots and copying screenshots from the actual path to the original path.

 Welcome